-In a Virginia courtroom about 20 years ago I witnessed an entertaining scene in which an age-old question -- what is art? -- was hashed out in front of a patient judge, who seemed to thoroughly enjoy the parade of exhibits and witnesses the attorneys put before him.
+In a Richmond, Virginia courtroom about 20 years ago I witnessed an entertaining scene in which an age-old question -- what is art? -- was hashed out in front of a patient judge, who seemed to thoroughly enjoy the parade of exhibits and witnesses the attorneys put before him.
 The gallery was packed with paint-speckled-blue-jeans-wearing art students, gypsy musicians, film buffs, and various other stripes of weekend anarchists.
+The defendant was a handbill artist.

-At the crucial moment a popular college art professor was testifying, as an expert witness.
-He was being grilled over where to draw the line between what should be, and what should not be, considered as art.
-The Commonwealth’s Attorney asked the witness directly if the beat-up piece of paper in his hand was actually art.
+At the crucial moment a popular college art professor was testifying as an expert witness.
+He was being grilled over just where to draw the line between what should be, and what should not be, considered as genuine art.
+The Assistant Commonwealth’s Attorney asked the witness if the beat-up piece of paper in his hand -- the offending handbill, which had gotten its creator busted -- could actually be "art."

 “Probably,” shrugged the prof. “Why not?”

-The flyer, promoting a midnight show at an area cinema, had been posted on a utility pole near a college campus.
-Rather than pay the small fine for breaking the city’s law forbidding such posters on poles in the public way, the defense attorneys attacked the statute itself.
-They asserted that their client had a right to post the handbill and the public had a right to see it.
+The flyer, promoting a midnight show at an area cinema, had been posted by the theater's manager on a utility pole near a college campus.
+Rather than pay the small fine for breaking The City’s law forbidding such posters on poles in the public way, the manager opted for a day in court.
+His defense had his attorneys attacking the statute itself as overreaching.
+They asserted their client had a right to post the handbill and the public even had a right to see it.

 The stubborn prosecutor grumbled, reasserting that the flyer was no more than “litter.”

 Eventually, having grown weary of the high-brow vernacular being slung around by the witnesses supporting the theater manager, the prosecutor tried one more time to trip the clever witness up.
-As soup cans (Warhol’s) had just been mentioned by the art expert, the lawyer asked, “if you were in an alley and you happened upon a pile of debris spilled out from a tipped-over trashcan, could that be art, too?”
+As Warhol's soup cans had just been mentioned by the art expert, he narrowed his eyes to ask, “If you were in an alley and happened upon a pile of debris spilled out from a tipped-over trashcan, could that be art, too?”

 “Well,” said the witness, pausing Jack Benny-like for effect, “that would depend on who tipped the can over.”